apache/incubator-resilientdb/README.md

 The first command may take some time to run.
 Reciving one or more `[INFO    ]` messages indicates that the service is running.

 7. (optional) The third component that the indexing project is built on is the graphql tool itself.
 This server runs on python.
-It is a requirement of this project that python3.10 is used (see appendix for help using different python versions).
+It is a requirement of this project that python3.10 is used (see [the appendix](#(Appendix)-Common-Installation-Bugs) for help using different python versions).
 While you can run this from your device's global python distribution, it is reccomended that you use a venv, as following:

 ```bash
 python3.10 -m venv venv